nmeri17/suphle-docs/src/docs/v1/service-coordinators/index.md

 1. All its public methods should be run within database transactions.
 1. It shouldn't be invoked directly unless it returns a value that should be used within calling scope.
 Otherwise, it should be triggered as an [event handler](/docs/v1/events).

-Suphle provides decorators that make light work of the common kinds of database transactions, to avoid continuous boilerplate of manual implementation.
-The decorators are `Suphle\Contracts\Services\Decorators\SystemModelEdit` and `Suphle\Contracts\Services\Decorators\MultiUserModelEdit`, both of which will be looked at [later in this](#mutative-database-decorators) chapter.
+Suphle provides sub-decorators that make light work of the common kinds of database transactions, to avoid continuous boilerplate of manual implementation.
+The sub-decorators are `Suphle\Contracts\Services\Decorators\SystemModelEdit` and `Suphle\Contracts\Services\Decorators\MultiUserModelEdit`, both of which will be looked at [later in this](#mutative-database-decorators) chapter.

 ## Condition factories